The Police: 1977: formation

 Also in May 1977, former Gong musician Mike Howlett invited Sting to join him in the band project Strontium 90.
 The drummer Howlett had in mind, Chris Cutler, was unavailable, so Sting took Copeland.
 The band's fourth member was guitarist Andy Summers.
 A decade older than Sting and Copeland, Summers was a music industry veteran who had played with Eric Burdon and the Animals and Kevin Ayers among others.
 Strontium 90 performed at a Gong reunion concert in Paris on 28 May 1977, and played at a London club (under the name of "the Elevators") in July.
 The band also recorded several demo tracks: these were released (along with live recordings and an early version of "Every Little Thing She Does Is Magic") 20 years later on the archive album Strontium 90: Police Academy.

-Summers's musicality impressed Sting, who was becoming frustrated with Padovani's rudimentary abilities and the limitations they imposed on the Police's potential.
+Summers impressed Sting, who was becoming frustrated with Padovani's rudimentary abilities and the limitations they imposed on the Police's potential.
 Shortly after the Strontium 90 gig, Sting approached Summers to join the band.
-He agreed, on the condition the band remain a trio, with him replacing Padovani.
-Restrained by loyalty, Copeland and Sting resisted the idea, and the Police carried on as a four-piece version.
-However, they only performed live twice: on 25 July 1977 at the Music Machine in London and on 5 August at the Mont de Marsan Punk Festival.
-Shortly after these two gigs (and an aborted recording session with ex-Velvet Underground member John Cale as producer on 10 August), Summers delivered an ultimatum to the band and Padovani was dismissed leaving him free to join Wayne County & The Electric Chairs.
-The effect of Summers's arrival was instant: Copeland said: "One by one, Sting's songs had started coming in, and when Andy joined, it opened up new numbers of Sting's we could do, so the material started to get a lot more interesting and Sting started to take a lot more interest in the group."
+He agreed, on condition the band remain a trio, with him replacing Padovani.
+Restrained by loyalty, Copeland and Sting resisted the idea, and the Police carried on as a four-piece band.
+They performed live twice: on 25 July 1977 at the Music Machine in London and on 5 August at the Mont de Marsan Punk Festival.
+Shortly after these two gigs (and an aborted recording session with ex-Velvet Underground member John Cale as producer on 10 August), Summers delivered an ultimatum to the band and Padovani was dismissed.
+Copeland later said: "One by one, Sting's songs had started coming in, and when Andy joined, it opened up new numbers of Sting's we could do, so the material started to get a lot more interesting and Sting started to take a lot more interest in the group."